KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 -->

 ![](2025-recap-images/oath-of-office-info.jpg)
-An exibit overlooking the spot where then vice-president Lyndon B. Johnson took the oath of office November 22, 1963 on the Air Force One
+An exibit overlooking the spot where Vice President Lyndon B. Johnson took the oath of office November 22, 1963 on the Air Force One

 ![](2025-recap-images/oath-of-office-presidential-seal-and-marker.jpg)
 Replica presidential seal and marker